shaulk600/22-07-25-exercise-testing-JS/READEME.md

-this Projact exercise bout Testing in Java Script and can use in Moudle in Node.js: assert and test
+this Projact exercise about Testing in Java Script and can use in Moudle in Node.js: assert and test